-The most important additional elements to be implemented is the plasma frequency $\omega_{p}$ which characterizes the propagation of photons in the ionized plasma, which represents the electrosphere for our AQN system.
-The $\omega_{p}$ can be thought as an effective mass for photon: only photons with the energy larger than this mass can propagate outside of the electrosphere, while photons with $\omega<\omega_{p}$ can only propagate for a short time/distance $\sim\omega_{p}^{-1}$ before they get absorbed by the plasma.
-This effect again has been discussed previously for dilute galactic environment in refs. \cite{Forbes:2008uf,Forbes:2009wg}:
+The main goal of this appendix is to estimate the plasma frequency $\omega_p$ which is the basic element of the discussions of Sect. \ref{sect:UAV}.
+The plasma frequency $\omega_{p}$ characterizes the propagation of photons in the ionized plasma.
+The $\omega_{p}$ can be thought as an effective mass for photon: only photons (from radar) with the energy larger than this mass can propagate in ionized plasma, while photons with $\omega<\omega_{p}$ will be reflected by ionized plasma back to the radar producing the corresponding image of the ionized cloud.
+The relevant formula for $\omega_p$ reads:

-Important implication of the plasma frequency $\omega_p (z, T)$ is that the very dense regions in electrosphere essentially do not emit the photons with $\omega\leq \omega_p (z, T)$.

-Few comments are in order.
-First of all, the spectrum is almost flat in the region $\omega\leq T$.
-For large $\omega\gg T$ the exponential suppression $\exp(-\omega/T)$ becomes the most important element of the spectrum.
-For the present work this suppression has dramatic consequence: it defines